Business and Enterprise

 Even in a cloud-based world, RDP is an excellent fit for many use cases.
 Here are some of the most popular:

-Because it connects directly to on-premise servers and computers, RDP enables remote work in organizations with legacy on-premises infrastructure, including hybrid cloud environments.
+Because it connects directly to on-premise servers and computers, RDP enables remote work in organisations with legacy on-premises infrastructure, including hybrid cloud environments.
 In the same vein, RDP is a great option when remote users must access data that must be housed on-premises for legal or compliance reasons.
 IT and security administrators can restrict RDP connections to a particular machine to only a few users (even one) at a time.

 However, for all the benefits of RDP, it does have some drawbacks, including: